 Proverbs offers two principles: Live wisely, and you will live a long, full, healthy life.
 Be loyal and faithful (to God and neighbors), and you will be highly regarded.

-This article began as a supplement to the Sunday School lesson from June 14, 2020 on Proverbs 3.
-That lesson was built around the idea that "God provides direction to those who place their trust in Him".
+This article began as a supplement to the Sunday School lesson that was built around the idea that "God provides direction to those who place their trust in Him".
+Proverbs 3:1-12.
 That's great, and you can read their approach in their study guide.
 As always, I want to offer a slightly different perspective so as to supplement the information you already have.

 You might remember from last week that of three kinds of wisdom--